 What we are envisioning is that you identify a small group of investigators who would contribute to solving a critical clinical question.
 That group would then meet in essentially a “think tank” type of format.
 They would be encouraged to bring posters of previous work in this area so others can see what type of work they are doing, or to give a very short presentation describing their expertise.
 The PI of the proposal would then introduce the problem being presented in as much detail as possible and either the PI, or a moderator selected by the PI, would steer the discussion for the rest of the meeting.
 For this to work the teams need to be small, people need to be willing to share and discuss, and the goals have to be very specific.
 At the end of the meet and greet there should be a set of action items including preparation of one or more pilot project proposals.
 Those proposals would be reviewed and, depending on merit, one or more funded at $15,000 per proposal.
 For additional details, see the Guidelines below.

 - Phase I deadline is February 1, 2014 at 5pm.
-Decisions will be made by Feb.
-15, and the selected groups will have one month to schedule their Meet and Greet meeting.
+The selected groups will have one month to schedule their Meet and Greet meeting.

 - Funding period is July 1, 2014 - June 30, 2015.